 Determine How Much To Keep in Safe Investments

 At a minimum, you want to keep three to six months of living expenses in safe investments as your emergency fund.
 The less secure your employment, the more money you want to keep tucked away safely.
-The closer you are to retirement, the more money you want to keep in low-risk investments that don't have volatility.
+The closer you are to retirement, the more money you want to keep in low-risk investments that are not volatile.

 As you near retirement, make a retirement income projection, and use it to determine how much to keep in safe investments.
 A financial advisor can help you develop a projection, and you can use it to see how much you'll need to withdraw and when.
 Then you can match up your safe investments with your cash flow needs, so safe choices are used to fund your withdrawals.

 Develop Realistic Rate of Return Expectations

 What kind of investment returns, or approximately how much investment income, should you expect to receive from safe investments?
 It depends on the year.
-For the 15 years from 2000 to 2015, your return on safe investments would have ranged from a high of 6% in 2000 to a low of 0.11% in 2014.
+For the years 2000 to 2021, your return on safe investments would have ranged from a high of 6.73% in 2000 to a low of 0.10% in 2021.

 Learn To Recognize and Avoid Bad Investments

 One key to making safe investments is learning how to avoid bad investments.
 You can bypass many bad investments by knowing what to look for.

 For example, avoid investments with steep surrender charges and high fees.
 Research any potential investments, and avoid anything that promises a quick, overnight return.
 Avoid investments that seem confusing; if no one can clearly explain the investment, it's not worth the risk.
 Avoiding mistakes might be the most important factor in your retirement success.

 Add Options That Provide Guaranteed Retirement Income

 Although not technically investments, finding guaranteed retirement income falls in the same category as safe investing.
 After all, how much safer can you get than guaranteed?
 The primary sources of guaranteed income are Social Security, pension plans, and annuities.
 These choices provide an excellent foundation for a secure retirement income plan.